OUT OF ZONE ENROLMENT INFORMATION – 2024

 Applications for enrolment will be processed in the following order of priority:

-First Priority The school runs the following special programmes (Effective 26 July 2021):
+First Priority The school runs the following special programme (Effective 26 July 2021):

 French – Étoile du Nord

 Second Priority will be given to applicants who are siblings of current students.

 Third Priority will be given to applicants who are siblings of former students.

 Fourth Priority will be given to any applicant who is a child of a former student of the school.